-- Design: The profile for the treads on the Minion FBF has been optimized so that they can be used on fat bikes.
-The side knobs are shaped so that they can deliver superior cornering performance during races.
-In the middle, the treads are directional and ramped so that irrespective of the conditions, rolling resistance remains minimized while traction is maximum.
+- Design: The profile for the treads on the Minion FBF has been optimised so that they can be used on fat bikes.
+The side knobs are shaped so that they are able to deliver superior cornering performance during races.
+In the middle, the treads are directional and ramped so that irrespective of the conditions, rolling resistance remains minimised while traction is maximum.

 - Tubeless Ready (TR): A rubber layer is being used by this TR tire from Maxxis to cover the bead.
 This makes installation very convenient.
 While you are saving on weight, you can also use low tire pressure here.

 - Dual compound: Two separate compounds from rubber have been processed into a strip of the tread.
-This resulted in a center that is more likely to be durable thanks to its hardness.
+Thanks to the hardness, the center treads are likely to be durable.
 Meanwhile, the shoulders were softer but gripped well.

-- Foldable Bead: Fibers made from Kevlar or Aramid have been used on the FBF so that the tire has been securely attached to the rim.
+- Foldable Bead: Fibers of spun Kevlar or Aramid have been used on the FBF so that the tyre has been securely attached to the rim.
 This is possible thanks to the portability and low weight.

 - Auto-steering may increase.

 We tried out the 4.8″ wide Minion FBF tires here.
-As we used it tubeless, we noticed a fall in rolling resistance after more than 400 miles.
 On pavement, the tread was aggressive enough so that the tire was able to roll with ease.
 Thanks to the bold and large outlook, we surely got noticed while on the road.
 They were a bit noisy, but this alerted pedestrians that something huge was heading their way.
 We did come across muddy patches, but the tires dealt with them extremely well – as there was no mud stuck on it at the end of our ride.
-Even when tire pressure was comparatively low, the FBF rolled well as the snow did not stick to them too much as well.
-There was hardly any self-steering, and it remained tough while we adjusted the pressure between 5 and 20 psi to see the effects.
+Even when tire pressure was comparatively low, the FBF rolled well as snow did not stick to them too much as well.
+There was hardly any self steering, and it remained tough while we adjusted the pressure between 5 and 20 psi to see the effects.
 In conclusion, you should definitely get the Minion FBF for extensive pavement and dry XC riding.

 Maxxis Minion FBF Tire